Urticeae

-Urticeae also known as Urereae is a tribe of flowering plants in the family Urticaceae.It's among the most conspicuous members of the Urticaceae.
+Urticeae also known as Urereae is a tribe of flowering plants in the family Urticaceae.
+It is among the most conspicuous members of the Urticaceae.
 It has more than 10 genera and approximately 220 species.

 Description

 Species of this tribe, especially the genera Urtica, Laportea and Dendrocnide have stinging hairs.
+Only the genera Poikilospermum and Touchardia do not have stinging hairs.